ucb-bar/hammer/hammer/technology/sky130/README.md

         from hammer.technology.sky130 import efabless_ring_io

-4. Finally, in order to get the libraries into your flow, you must include the `s8io.yml` file with `-p` on the `hammer-vlsi` command line.
+4. If you want to use the NDA s8 library instead, you must include the `s8io.yml` file with `-p` on the `hammer-vlsi` command line.

 Resources
 ---------